-In 1795 a seriously perplexive depression in the ground was discovered on Lot Eighteen that then inadvertently tripped into motion the longest, most expensive ongoing treasure hunt in world history and would eventually give rise to the idiom "Money Pit'.
+In 1795 a seriously perplexive depression in the ground was discovered on Lot Eighteen that then unwittingly tripped into motion the longest, most expensive ongoing treasure hunt in world history and would eventually give rise to the idiom "Money Pit'.

-The rich story of the island has been documented by many fine books, among them R. V. Harris's "The Oak Island Mystery'', Rupert Furneaux's "The Money Pit Mystery'', Darcy O'Conner's "The Money Pit", Bill Crooker's "Oak Island Gold" and Lee Lamb's "Oak Island Obsession".
-Together with an agglomeration of documentaries, docudramas and internet sources there exists a myriad of entertaining backstories to stoke one's curiosity on the subject.
+The rich story of the island has been documented by many fine books, among them Reginald V. Harris's "The Oak Island Mystery'', Rupert Furneaux's "The Money Pit Mystery'', D'Arcy O'Conner's "The Money Pit", William S. Crooker's "Oak Island Gold" and Lee Lamb's "Oak Island Obsession".
+Together with an agglomeration of documentaries, docudramas, magazine articles and internet sources there exists a myriad of entertaining backstories to stoke one's curiosity in the subject.

 This website is dedicated to the good people of Nova Scotia and to Oak Island aficionados everywhere who have been beguiled by the island's history, mystery and stalwart beauty.

 Robert S. Young - January 1, 2019